How can you safeguard your staff from endocrine disruptors?

 Examples of substances identified as endocrine disruptors: bisphenol A (BPA), Bis(2-ethylhexyl) phthalate (DEHP), Benzyl butyl phthalate 5BBP), Diisobutyl phthalate (DIBP).

-How can Vario assist with worker protection?
+How can Bizzmine VARIO assist with worker protection?

 Workers must be protected from endocrine disruptors.
 With our risk management module, risks and prevention measures can be mapped out.
 All hazardous substances (with their hazard designations) and their associated safety measures (precautions, PPE management, auxiliary measures, waste disposal) can be perfectly managed and controlled in our Hazardous Substances module.